lit/lit.dev/packages/lit-dev-content/site/guide/components/properties.md

 </dt>
 <dd>

 Whether property value is reflected back to the associated attribute.
 Default: false.
-See  [Configure reflected attributes](#reflected-attributes).
+For more information, see [Enabling attribute reflection](#reflected-attributes).

 </dd>
 <dt>